Beyond Poisson: First-Passage Asymptotics of Renewal Shot Noise

-In this Letter, we break this barrier by deriving the first exact asymptotic expression for the mean FPT $\langle T_b \rangle$ for general renewal arrivals and exponential marks.
-Our result, given by a compact product formula Eq. \eqref{mfpt-general}, reveals explicitly how general interarrival statistics impact the FPT scaling, and in particular reveals universal deviations from the naive Arrhenius law.
+In this Letter, we derive, to our knowledge, the first exact asymptotic expression for the MFPT $\langle T_b \rangle$ valid for general renewal arrivals and exponential marks.
+Our result, given by a compact product formula Eq. \eqref{mfpt-general}, reveals explicitly how general interarrival statistics impact the FPT scaling, and in particular reveals universal deviations from the baseline Arrhenius law.
 This breakthrough is enabled by a novel closed-form expression for the Laplace transform of all moments of $X(t)$, a result of independent interest that provides a powerful analytical tool for studying renewal shot noise. \\ \textit{Main result.} We now present our main result for the MFPT $\langle T_b \rangle$.
 The marks are taken to be exponentially distributed, $x_i \sim \mathrm{Exp}(\lambda^{-1})$, and the arrival process has a finite mean rate $r \equiv \left(\int_0^\infty t\, w(t)\,dt\right)^{-1}$.
 The process may start at any value $0 \leq X(0) \ll b$.
 For a function $f(t)$, we denote its Laplace transform by $\hat f(s)=\int_0^\infty e^{-st} f(t)\,dt$.
-Our central result is the following simple, exact asymptotic expression for the MFPT at large thresholds \footnote{The product term $\prod_{m=1}^{\lambda b}\!\bigl[1-\hat{w}(m\gamma)\bigr]$ is defined via analytic continuation when $\lambda b \notin \mathbb{N}$.}:
+Our central result is the following simple, exact asymptotic expression for the MFPT at large thresholds \footnote{We write $A(x) \sim B(x)$ for $x\to \infty$ if the ratio $A(x)/B(x) \to 1$.
+The product term $\prod_{m=1}^{\lambda b}\!\bigl[1-\hat{w}(m\gamma)\bigr]$ is defined via analytic continuation when $\lambda b \notin \mathbb{N}$.
+See SM for more details and an explicit analytical continuation in the case of Gamma distributed interarrivals considered on FIGs~\ref{fig:mfpt} and \ref{fig:fpt-dist-exp}.}:

 This key formula, confirmed numerically in FIG.~\ref{fig:mfpt}, leads to several important insights. (i) We check that Eq.~\eqref{mfpt-general} reduces to known results in important limits.
 First, for Poisson arrivals, $\hat{w}(s)=r/(s+r)$, it simplifies to the classical asymptotic expression~\cite{borovkovExitTimes,kellaHittingTimes,laioMeanFirst,tsuruiFirstpassageProblem,masoliverFirstpassageTimes}: